70 AWESOME CHRISTMAS GIFTS FOR TRAVELERS (updated Dec 2022)

 All ideas, itineraries, budget plans and useful information in one place!
 A Travel Planning Journal is one of the ultimate Christmas gifts for travelers and the best part is that we’ll always need at least one more. 🙂

 Accommodation usually represents a big chunk of our travel budget.
-Don’t worry, we are perfectly capable to find our preferred hostel or apartment, but having someone pay for it, well that’s just plain awesome!
+Don’t worry, we are perfectly capable of finding our preferred hostel or apartment, but having someone pay for it, well that’s just plain awesome!

 You can buy a gift card for Airbnb straight from Amazon.

-Lonely Planet Guides (or Rought Guide or any other)
+Lonely Planet Guides (or Rough Guide or any other)

 If you know your traveler’s next destination, a Lonely Planet Guide makes a perfect gift.
 But even if you don’t know – sometimes it’s just that little push we need to go somewhere we didn’t even think about going to before – and a brand new travel guide will surely do the trick!

 One of the most useful things without which we can no longer imagine life!
-We have destroyed a few of them during our year-long honeymoon (well, Bojan did, mine are still in perfect condition), so we’ll be ordering new ones again.
+We destroyed a few of them during our year-long honeymoon, so we already have a second set!

 It’s just amazing how much space you can save with packing cubes and to top it off, you know exactly where something is in your luggage.